HarshaSiyeR/Bharat_DS_Internship/README.md

 Bharat Data Science Internship
 <br>
 ###### Author - Harshitha S

+To perform any two tasks out of three

 ### SMS Classifier
 Developed a text classification model to classify SMS as either spam or non-spam using data science techniques in Python.